erduotong/nuitka-doc-zh/docs/--help.md

                         compilation slightly of course as this detection code is run in vain once you are certain of which plugins to use.
 Defaults to off.
-    --plugin-list       Show list of all available plugins and exit.
-Defaults to off.
-    --user-plugin=PATH  The file name of user plugin.
-Can be given multiple times.
-Default empty.
     --module-parameter=MODULE_PARAMETERS
                         Provide a module parameter.
 You are asked by some packages to provide extra decisions.
 Format is